 The College encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the College, or on nearby public property to the appropriate administrator and appropriate police agencies.
-Such a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.
+Such a report is encouraged when the victim of a crime elects to, or is unable to, make such a report.

-Reporting Criminal Incidents
+Report Criminal Incidents

-Members of the college community are encouraged to promptly report emergencies and criminal or suspicious activities to the Campus Safety office, located in room 120 of the Pennings Activity Center, or by calling 920-403-3260.
-Officers of Campus Safety are not sworn law enforcement.
-Members of the college community are encouraged to also report emergencies and criminal or suspicious activities to De Pere Police by calling 911.
+Members of the college community are encouraged to promptly report emergencies and criminal or suspicious activities to the Campus Safety office, located at 306 Third St., or by calling 920-403-3260.
+Members of the college community are encouraged to also report emergencies and criminal or suspicious activities to De Pere Police.
+The non-emergency number is 920-339-4078.
+For emergencies dial 911.
 Campus Safety officers are happy to assist in reporting to police when a victim elects to, or is unable to, make such a report.